Gum Disease Video – Systemic Health

 Oct 16, 2018

 We hope this gum disease video helps you find out more about the links between your dental health and overall health.
 If the videos do not load properly, we have provided the transcripts for you below.
-To schedule an appointment with your premier Brentwood dentist, call (615) 591-0294.
+To schedule an appointment with your premier Franklin dentist, call (615) 591-0294.

 Robert Jaffin: Gum disease or periodontal disease, has been associated with various systemic diseases.
 But, over time, we’ve learned that the mouth is the portal into the rest of the body, and it certainly is connected to other organ systems.
 In cardiovascular disease, it’s been shown that the bacteria from the mouth can increase the degree of plaque found in the heart.
 It’s not that they find the bacteria, but inflammation is the key factor here.
 So the fact of the matter is, that uncontrolled periodontal disease can affect the systemic health of somebody with cardiovascular disease, with diabetes.
 They’ve found that women with uncontrolled periodontal disease have babies with lower birth weight, on average.
 So certainly, you want to control the infection that’s in the mouth.